rlalik/HelloFitty/README.md

 2. Read Auxiliary (aux)
 3. Read newer of them both (default behavior)

-With the third option, you can repeat fitting multiple time, each time improving result of the previous fit as the input will be taken from auxiliary, not reference file, until the reference itself has not ben updatyed (e.g. you need better function body to converge fit and start over).
+With the third option, you can repeat fitting multiple time, each time improving result of the previous fit as the input will be taken from auxiliary, not reference file, until the reference itself has not been updated (e.g. you need better function body to converge fit and start over).

 If you decided to store fit results to data file, use:
 ```c++